 I started Poetry Page 90 in 1985, it was originally a newsletter I typed out using a typewriter.
-I handcrafted in my living room with a single staple binding in upper left-
+I handcrafted in my living room with a single staple binding in the upper left-

 Everything is in the name.
 I thought by changing the publication’s name may help improve recognition and sells.
 New name, new format, and the publication was now being saddle-

-At this point I had never printed in any real quantity books for a single author.
+At this point, I had never printed in any real quantity books for a single author.
 A professor at a major university was under review for tenure.
 Being published was high on the list for securing tenure.
 It was extremely important for the professor to have the finished manuscript published.
 I read the writing and it was very interesting.
 The problem was I couldn’t take on the full cost at that time.
-Therefore, I contacted professor and discussed a shared cost production.
+Therefore, I contacted the professor and discussed shared cost production.
 I had run the numbers and padded it twenty percent with full disclosure to the professor.
 I even agreed to produce a proof book before either of us proceeded.
-After professor examined the proof she was most impressed, and we moved forward.
+After the professor examined the proof she was most impressed, and we moved forward.
 Using just a computer, inkjet printer and my Canon portable copier.
 I produced one hundred copies of the book.
-All pages were hand cut and hot glued, then trimmed by hand for a finished look.
+All pages were hand cut and hot glue, then trimmed by hand for a finished look.
 It was (patting myself on the back) a fine piece of work.

-The professor notified me a reviewer from the tenure department may contact to ask question.
+The professor notified me a reviewer from the tenured department may contact to ask a question.
 And a tenure represented did follow up.
 I answered all her questions not holding back anything.
 When asked if this was a traditionally published book I replied, “No.” I explained it was a shared effort because I was basically a startup and taking on a project of this magnitude wouldn’t have been financially feasible.
 But, had it been I would have had no issue in publishing the book.
-She had book in hand bragging on how well the book looked and its solid feel.
+She had booked in hand bragging on how well the book looked and its solid feel.
 That’s when I informed the tenure reviewer that each copy was hand cut and assembled.
 She was amazed saying, “Really?” and I replied, “Seriously.
 Each one is custom handcrafted.
 The professor received tenure and that was my first author publishing project.
 Something I had not even fathomed to attempted given the limited means and equipment at the time.

-In 2000 I purchased my domain name and it just sat there empty for a several months.
+In 2000 I purchased my domain name and it just sat there empty for several months.
 Visitors were greeted with an UNDER-

 I had no idea what I was getting myself into.
-I sent emails to plethora individuals that were known to participate and buy books of collective works.
+I sent emails to a plethora of individuals that were known to participate and buy books of collective works.
 Being honest with myself about how much fun and work running a press would be.
 If only I had someone at the time mentoring me would have been a great asset.
 Hands on experience and going with the flow it not only educated me but helped to ground my novice expectations with some cold hard facts.
 Publishing is a high stakes gamble.

-After the devastation of September 11, 2001, I believed everything would collapsed.
+After the devastation of September 11, 2001, I believed everything would collapse.
 I was now invested in independent, shared, and traditional publishing.
 A few authors had book projects in the works very near completion.
 The events of 911 scared them rightfully so but they ghosted me leaving me to absorb the loss.
 The situation seemed evermore direr following the financial crises of 2005.
 Writers hid and refused to correspond back with any explanation.
 Ghosting at its all-

-I’ve done plethora things knowing I was losing money because I believe in the writer and their work, it’s important to promote the books I publish.
+I’ve done a plethora of things knowing I was losing money because I believe in the writer and their work, it’s important to promote the books I publish.
 It’s imperative to educate people regarding independent-